jamesoff/www-jamesoff-net/_posts/2017-08-26-tmux-configuration.markdown

 ### zsh

 [zsh](http://www.zsh.org) has excellent tab completion for tmux.
-Additionally, since I use it be default, I have this at the end of my `zshrc`:
+Additionally, since I use it by default, I have this at the end of my `zshrc`:

 {% highlight zsh %}
 # show available tmux sessions